dreayma/OGOO/OfferContractAPI.md

 ```

 - `is_contributor` – `true` if the origin is a registered contributor; otherwise, `false`.
-- `contributor_voting` – the vote cast by the contributor, represented as a 256-bit integer (see "🗳️ Current Voting Status Return Value").
+- `contributor_voting` – the vote cast by the contributor, represented as a 256-bit integer (see [🗳️ Current Voting Status Return Value](#%EF%B8%8F-current-voting-status-return-value)).
 - `contribution_amount` – the total amount of funds contributed by this address, in `wei`.
 - `canceled_at` – the block timestamp of the cancellation request, or `0` if no request has been made.
 - `contribution_cancelation_timeout` – time in seconds remaining until the contributor can reclaim their funds.
 Returns `0` if no cancellation request exists or if the timeout has already expired.